🌐 IPv4 Subnet Calculator

 Subnet calculations are used daily by network engineers, cloud teams, DevOps engineers, and security analysts.
 Whether you are configuring a VPC subnet, writing ACLs, setting up DHCP pools, or checking route overlap, accurate CIDR math is essential.
 One wrong subnet can cause inaccessible services, traffic leaks, or conflicting routes.

-This tool computes subnet information in real time using client-side JavaScript.
-It works on any modern browser and does not send your input anywhere.
+Every result row comes from the script embedded in this page, so the addresses you type stay on your machine and out of anyone's server logs.
 You can quickly test ranges, compare prefixes like /24 versus /27, and verify exact boundaries before applying production changes.

 How to Use This Tool